subhakr11droy/IMDB-API/README.md

 # IMDB-API
-A RESTful API service created for movies (something similar to IMDB)
+A RESTful API service created for extracting movies data (something similar to IMDB)

 # Requirements
 Following are the requirements:
 * Python version >= 3.8
-* Django 3.2
+* Django 3.1.2
 * Also refer to requirements.txt

 # Installation